My Home in London

 |Freshly fallen snow in the backyard|

 London is such a well-structured city; its planners really consider the convenience of living.
 There are 3 bus stops just a few steps away from my flat.
 Two tube stations, Maida Vale and Westbourne Park, are only a 10 to 15-minute walk away passing gorgeous red brick English houses and Regents Canal.
-There are even several barbershops that does my usual cut after showing a photo.
-Shopping for food and other living supplies was easy because of the many grocery stores a block away.
+There are barbershops that can do my usual cut after being showed a photo.
+Shopping for food and other necessities was easy because of the many grocery stores a block away.
 Local convenience stores are nearby if I am too lazy to walk 10 minutes.
-If I was too lazy to cook, there’s a cheap pizza place, fish and chips joints, fried chicken (Sam’s is the best), and even Lebanese takeout.
+When I don't feel like cooking, there’s a cheap pizza place, fish and chips joints, fried chicken (Sam’s is the best), and even Lebanese takeout.
 Sometimes I bought freshly baked croissants at the nearby French bakery called Tregesser for only 50 pence.

 |The walk to Maida Vale station|

 My favourite place for groceries is Zagros, a halal food store.
 It sells a wide variety of meats and poultry, offal, fruits and vegetables, spices, yoghurt, Turkish cakes and pastries, and Indian naan.
-Sometimes there were lamb testicles, I was always curious in trying it but could imagine slicing those things in pieces.
+Sometimes there were lamb testicles, I was always curious in trying it but could imagine slicing those things.
 The butcher always greeted me with “yes, brother?”.
 He usually offers to de-skin the chicken, which I never do.
-Plums, peaches and blueberries are my go-to fruits displayed in outside in by the front door.
+Plums, peaches and blueberries are my go-to fruits that are displayed by the front door.
 Being lazy to cook veggies, I mostly just bought broccoli or green beans as I did in Indonesia.
-Eventually, I grew a liking for grilled courgettes, asparagus and brussels sprouts.
+Eventually, I grew a liking for grilled courgettes, asparagus and brussels sprout.
 In front of Zagros, there is a square where people of Caribbean descent play dominoes or some other game.

 |Zagros, my go-to grocery store|